PredixDev/predix-seed/README.md

 	```
 	set $session_secret <my-session-secret>;
 	```
-4. Push to the cloud
+4. Push to the cloud.

 	```
 	cf push
 	```

-5. If your app is started successfully, go to the url that is printed out.
-You should see your app running, and it will try to redirect to the login page, but you will not see the username and password fields.
+    If your app is started successfully, go to the url that is printed out.
+You should see your app running, and it will redirect to a page with a message __"Uh oh.
+Something went amiss"__.

+    * Note: This is just the first time pushing your application to cloudfoundry.
+You will need to push a few more times before completing the setup.

 ## Get Views service url and instance id
 The cf env command for your app will provide you the details of the services your app is bound to.
 ```